Australian Model Tarsha Whitmore Flaunts Abs In Sultry New Instagram Update

 The Australian babe opted for a sexy outfit that was the perfect mix of sexy and comfy.
 On her upper half, Tarsha rocked a demi-style bra that boasted a bright white hue.
 The color of the top popped perfectly against her bronze skin, and its thick straps were worn wide on her shoulders.
 The bottom of the garment had a thick strap that stretched across her ribs and drew attention to her trim abs.

-The social media star went more casual on the bottom and wore a pair of grey sweats that were baggy on her slender legs.
+The social media star went more casual on the bottom and wore a pair of gray sweats that were baggy on her slender legs.
 It had a tight waistband that was worn on her navel, and it secured in the front with a set of matching drawstrings.

 In less than an hour, the post has earned over 8,000 likes and 70-plus comments.

-“You are looking beautiful,” one follower commented alongside a few heart-eye and red heart emoji.
+“You are looking beautiful,” one follower commented alongside a few heart-eyed and red heart emoji.

 “You are such a gorgeous lady!
 We would love to collaborate with you.
 DM us,” an online boutique suggested.